bradcerasani/bradcerasani.me/content/projects/home-renovation/index.md

 From 2017-2018, we renovated our home.

 A friend introduced me to SketchUp, and helped with some initial models of the space.
-Using these files as a starting point, I spent several months iterating on the design with increasing fidelity, repeating the process again as constraints emerged through demolition.
+Using these files as a starting point, I spent several months iterating on the design with increasing fidelity, repeating the process as constraints emerged through demolition.
 Our house is close to 100 years old, and any renovation—especially in an old house⁠—is bound for surprises.

 <ImageCompare
   size="large"